New College of Interdisciplinary Arts and Sciences policies

 Possible consequences resulting from a complete session withdrawal:

 • Financial aid: Financial aid recipients who completely withdraw from the university may be responsible for immediate repayment of funds.
 The effect of a complete withdrawal from financial aid depends on the date of the withdrawal and the type of financial aid.
-Students should see the maintaining your financial aid website for more information.
+Students should see the maintaining your financial aid procedures for more information.

 • Tuition and refunds: By registering for classes, students agree to pay all applicable tuition and registration fees.
 Students are required to pay all tuition and fees for any registered course unless enrollment is officially cancelled during the 100% refund period.
 For more information, students should review the ASU Tuition Refund Policy.